 The Core 1 courses are offered on a pass-fail basis.
 You will receive a course grade for each of the courses to assist you in determining your grasp of the content.
-However, we do not calculate a grade for Core 1 in determining your overall GPA for either the Diploma in Biblical Studies or the Master of Arts in Religion.
+However, we do not calculate a grade for Core 1 in determining your overall GPA for the Diploma in Biblical Studies.